numba/numba/docs/source/user/vectorize.rst

 The :func:`~numba.vectorize` decorator has two modes of operation:

-* Decoration-time compilation: If you pass one or more type signatures to the decorator, you will be building a Numpy universal function (ufunc).
+* Eager, or decoration-time, compilation: If you pass one or more type signatures to the decorator, you will be building a Numpy universal function (ufunc).
 The rest of this subsection describes building ufuncs using decoration-time compilation.

-* Call-time compilation: When not given any signatures, the decorator will give you a Numba dynamic universal function (:class:`~numba.DUFunc`) that dynamically compiles a new kernel when called with a previously unsupported input type.
-A later subsection, `Dynamic universal functions`_, describes this mode in more depth.
+* Lazy, or call-time, compilation: When not given any signatures, the decorator will give you a Numba dynamic universal function (:class:`~numba.DUFunc`) that dynamically compiles a new kernel when called with a previously unsupported input type.
+A later subsection, ":ref:`dynamic-universal-functions`", describes this mode in more depth.

 As described above, if you pass a list of signatures to the